PhilipKolarov/single_file_projects_python/README.md

 time_calculator - a convertor that transforms seconds, minutes and hours into each other;

-calculate_tickets_fro_goup - a simple function that calculates the total cost of tickets for a group of people;
+calculate_tickets_for_goup - a simple function that calculates the total cost of tickets for a group of people;

+class_card - a class of playing cards with different properties and methods.

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example